-Next think about inanimate objects that represent these words.
+Next, think about inanimate objects that represent these words.
 You’re not necessarily going to name your private practice these things, but you can then ask yourself, “Why did I pick a lighthouse, what is it about that object that I connect with?”
 Here are examples of a brainstorm:

 - Storm/day after a storm

-- Stars been a guide
+- Stars being a guide

 Naming Your Practice with a Specialty

 Next brainstorm your specialty areas.
-For example you might have:
+For example, you might have: